 This guide does not cover the specifics of deploying the SAP NetWeaver system.
 To learn how to plan for your deployment of SAP NetWeaver, see the SAP NetWeaver Master Guide.

 GCP consists of many cloud-based services and products.
-When running SAP NetWeaver on GCP, you mainly use the IaaS-based services offered through Google Compute Engine, Cloud Networking, and Google Cloud Storage, as well as some platform-wide features, such as tools.
+When running SAP products on GCP, you mainly use the IaaS-based services offered through Google Compute Engine and Google Cloud Storage, as well as some platform-wide features, such as tools.

 - The Google Cloud Platform Console, which is a web-based user interface.

 - Client libraries, which provide APIs for accessing services and management of resources.
-You might find these useful if you want to build your own tools.
-The SAP NetWeaver on GCP guides don't provide details about using client libraries and their APIs.
+Client libraries are useful when building your own tools.

 Pricing and quotas